Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

 as the sum of a Poisson term and an SSC term, where $\langle b_{ij}\rangle$ is the mean halo bias in the mass-redshift bin and $S_{kl}$ is given by\footnote{We use the \texttt{Sij\_fullsky} function of \texttt{PySSC}, then rescaled to the sky fraction $\Omega_S/4\pi$.} \citep{Lacasa2018sscapprox}

 where $dV(z)$ is the comoving volume per steradian ($V_k$ is the total volume in the $k$-th redshift bin).
-In the bottom panel of \figreff{fig:bias_mass_redshift}, we see that the measured count dispersion has a good agreement with analytic count variance at most mass scales.
+In the bottom panel of Fig. \ref{fig:bias_mass_redshift}, we see that the measured count dispersion has a good agreement with analytic count variance at most mass scales.
 We also see that SSC is important for lower mass halos; therefore, from this example, we show that our implementation of SSC in our simulation-based framework is in agreement with the behavior of SSC in the analytical likelihood analysis.
-The resulting dark matter halo catalogue serves as a basis to generate the catalogue of observed galaxy clusters.
+The resulting dark matter halo catalog serves as a basis to generate the catalog of observed galaxy clusters.